Street performer seriously injured in CTA Red Line stabbing on Jackson platform, woman in custody

 The incident occurred about 1:45 p.m. at the Jackson Red Line station.
-Chicago police said a woman in her 30s approached him and began arguing with him before cutting his arm.
+Chicago police said a woman in her 30s approached him and began yelling at him with him before grabbing some sort of knife or sharp object and stabbed him several times in the arm.

+It was not immediately clear what prompted the woman to confront the man, police said.

-The woman was arrested nearby and taken to a hospital for treatment, police said.
+The woman was arrested nearby after a witness identified her and taken to a hospital for treatment, police said.

+Several Red Line riders said the musician is well-known to those who commute through the Jackson stop.
+They said they are hoping for a speedy, full recovery.

 Red Line trains were standing at the Jackson station for a period of time as police responded.
 Trains were running with residual delays later Tuesday afternoon, according to the Chicago Transit Authority.